Beth Howland

 Elizabeth Howland (May 28, 1941 – December 31, 2015) was an American actress known for her work on stage and television.
 She was best known for playing waitress Vera Gorman in the sitcom Alice.

 Howland originated the role of Amy in the original Broadway cast of Stephen Sondheim's Company, where she introduced the patter song "Getting Married Today".

+Life and career

-Early life
+Early years

 Howland was born on May 28, 1941, in Brighton, Massachusetts.
 At the age of 16, she left home to follow a dancer friend to New York City.
-After some time of struggling, Howland made her Broadway debut in 1959 as Lady Beth in the musical Once Upon a Mattress, which transferred from Off-Broadway.
+After some time of auditioning, Howland made her Broadway debut in 1959 as Lady Beth in the musical Once Upon a Mattress, which transferred from Off-Broadway.
 She went on to have roles in the musicals Bye Bye Birdie, High Spirits, Drat!
 The Cat!, and Darling of the Day.